A Review of Deep Learning-based Approaches for Deepfake Content Detection: Deepfake Detection Methods Review

 Khedkar et al.~\cite{khedkar2022exploiting} proposed a CNN-LSTM architecture for the deepfake classification in videos.
 The authors used four pre-trained CNN models, namely VGG-19, ResNet-50 v2, Inception v3, and DenseNet-121, for feature extraction from 40 video frames before the temporal learning by two LSTM layers.
 Then, a dense layer is used for the final classification.
 The method was tested in the Face Forensic++ and DFDC datasets.
 The proposed model yielded 0.908 AUC and 90.7\% accuracy with the frame's spatial representation obtained by the DenseNet-121 and two LSTM layers for temporal learning.

-Saif et al.~\cite{saif2022timedist} proposed a method for face forgery detection in videos by a deep temporal learning architecture based on LSTM layers and the contrastive loss function.
+Saif et al.~\cite{saif2022timedist} proposed a method for face forgery detection in videos by a deep temporal learning architecture based on LSTM.
 The authors used the contrastive loss function for the cross-learning aspects of pairs of real and faked video frames.
 Moreover, several CNN architectures were tested for feature extraction from the video frames.
 EfficientNet B3 attained the highest accuracy when compared to the other CNN backbones for feature extraction, providing 97.3\% accuracy on videos forged by deepfake techniques and 91.36\%, 91.85\%, and 88.15\% for FaceSwap, Face2Face, and NeuralTexture manipulation, respectively.
 However, it performed less than most baseline models on the entire FaceForensics++ dataset.
 Nonetheless, the model attained the best performance with 90.95\% and 98.7\% accuracy on videos with low and high-quality compression, respectively.
-Moreover, the authors show the challenges when a cross-method approach is tested with different forgery methods applied to the training and the validation of the temporal learning model.
-In such cases, the prediction capacity is decreased on videos trained using a manipulation technique and tested with another type of face forgery method.
-The best accuracy was attained by training and testing the model with the FaceSwap technique (97.3\% accuracy).

 Table~\ref{t.lstm} presents the summary of the methods described in this section, i.e., using LSTM to deepfake detection.